Lisa Bowerman: Career

 In July 2014 Bowerman directed episodes 1 and 2 of the audio drama series Osiris by Everybodyelse Productions.
 In 2018 she directed The Coming of the Martians (also known as The War of The Worlds), starring Colin Morgan, Nigel Lindsay and Ronald Pickup, for Sherwood Sound Studios.
-In 2022 she directed When Michael Met Benny, a podcast drama as well as an adaptation of Charles Dickens The Chimes (starring Toby Jones) both for Average Romp Productions.
+She has also directed When Michael Met Benny, a podcast drama as well as an adaptations of Charles Dickens's The Chimes (starring Toby Jones), The Cricket on the Hearth with a casting including Graham Fellows and The Haunted Man starring Paterson Joseph, all for Average Romp Productions.

-She has recorded plays for BBC Radios 3 & 4, and has worked extensively in theatre.
+Bowerman has recorded plays for BBC Radios 3 & 4, and has worked extensively in theatre.
 She plays the role of Julianne Wright in The Archers.

 Doctor Who and Bernice Summerfield

 Bowerman has had a connection with the British science fiction television series Doctor Who—and its assorted spinoffs—since 1989.
 For the BBC, she played the role of Karra in Survival (the final serial in the original run of Doctor Who in 1989), and voiced Saruba Velak in Dreamland (a 2009 animated serial connected to the revived series).
 In November 2013 she appeared in the one-off 50th anniversary comedy homage The Five(ish) Doctors Reboot.

-Since 1998, she has played companion Bernice Summerfield in the Big Finish Productions series of the same name.
+Since 1998, Bowerman has played companion Bernice Summerfield in the Big Finish Productions series of the same name.
 She appeared in six Bernice Summerfield/ Doctor Who audio plays opposite Sylvester McCoy as the Seventh Doctor and Sophie Aldred as Ace, as well as four boxed sets opposite her partner David Warner as the 'Unbound Doctor'; she has starred in over 150 audio plays and audiobooks based solely on Bernice.
 It is now acknowledged as the longest running female led drama series in any medium.
 Bowerman has also either directed or played supporting roles in numerous other Big Finish audio series: the latter roles have included Ruby in the Sapphire & Steel stories "Water Like a Stone", "Cruel Immortality" and "Second Sight", Murash in "I, Davros: Guilt" and Ellie in 14 series of Jago & Litefoot starring Trevor Baxter and Christopher Benjamin.